AbbareddiKusumaSree/AI-Resume-Screening-System/README.md

 Live Demo Link: https://ai-resume-screening-system-5dy2cbbqehh8e6iq7hmdm8.streamlit.app/

 Overview

-AI Resume Screening & ATS Analyzer is an NLP-based Machine Learning application that evaluates how well a resume matches a given job description.
+AI Resume Screening and ATS Analyzer is a Natural Language Processing based Machine Learning application that evaluates how well a resume matches a given job description.

-The system extracts text from PDF resumes, preprocesses it using Natural Language Processing techniques, converts text into numerical vectors using TF-IDF, and computes similarity using cosine similarity to generate an ATS compatibility score.
+The system extracts text from PDF resumes, preprocesses it using NLP techniques, converts the text into numerical vectors using TF-IDF, and computes similarity using cosine similarity to generate an ATS compatibility score.

-This tool helps job seekers identify missing skills and improve their resumes to increase the chances of passing Applicant Tracking Systems (ATS).
+This tool helps job seekers identify missing skills and improve their resumes to increase their chances of passing Applicant Tracking Systems.

 Objective

-To build an end-to-end AI application that:
+The objective of this project is to build an end-to-end AI application that:

 Extracts text from resume PDFs

 Applies NLP preprocessing

-Computes resume-job similarity score
+Computes resume and job description similarity

-Performs skill gap analysis
+Generates an ATS compatibility score

+Identifies matched and missing skills

-Displays results in an interactive dashboard
+Displays results using an interactive dashboard

 Machine Learning Concepts Used

-Natural Language Processing (NLP)
+Natural Language Processing

-Text Cleaning & Stopword Removal
+Text Cleaning and Stopword Removal using NLTK

-TF-IDF (Term Frequency – Inverse Document Frequency)
+TF-IDF Vectorization

 Cosine Similarity